Royal Helium (CVE:RHC) Trading Down 20% – Time to Sell?

-Royal Helium Ltd. (CVE:RHC – Get Free Report)’s stock price traded down 20% during mid-day trading on Tuesday .
+Royal Helium Ltd. (CVE:RHC – Get Free Report) shares fell 20% during mid-day trading on Wednesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-300,477 shares traded hands during trading, a decline of 55% from the average session volume of 674,082 shares.
+522,640 shares changed hands during trading, a decline of 37% from the average session volume of 829,481 shares.
 The stock had previously closed at C$0.03.

 Royal Helium Ltd. engages in the exploration and development of helium properties in Canada.
 It holds approximately 1,000,000 acres of prospective helium land across southern Saskatchewan and southeastern Alberta.
 The company is headquartered in Saskatoon, Canada.